-Guarantees for bank borrowings, etc., such as employees' 30 million yen mortgage loans
+Guarantees for bank borrowings, etc., such as employees' 54 million yen 54 million yen

 (2) Litigation

 The Company and its group companies are exposed throughout their business activities to the possibility of being involved in a contentious case, becoming a defendant in a lawsuit, and being the object of inquiries by government agencies, in Japan and overseas.
 The Company and its group companies examine the possibility of recognizing a provision for the obligation arising from a contentious case or a lawsuit, when it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation, and a reliable estimate can be made of the amount of the obligation.